 What happens if my Spouse visa application is refused?

 If your application is refused you should have a right of appeal.
 This is because a spouse application is automatically deemed a human rights claim.
 The appeal will be heard at the First-tier Tribunal (Immigration and Asylum Chamber) in the UK.
 If you are in the UK, you and your spouse will be able to attend and give evidence before the Judge.
 If you are outside of the UK, your spouse will be able to attend, but you can write a statement and provide evidence for the Tribunal to consider.
+Arrangements may be made for you to give evidence remotely if this is appropriate in your case.
 Again, we recommend seeking legal advice and representation from a specialist immigration appeal lawyer before appealing against a decision to refuse a spouse visa application.

 Contact our UK Spouse visa application immigration lawyers